Farmers would rather have trade solutions than Trump's $12 billion aid, representatives say

 Other Republicans representing Iowa and Nebraska were more skeptical, however.

-“All I can say is that the sooner the president can give us a timeline on when there’s going to be an agreement with NAFTA and some progress with China, it’d probably do more good than that $12 billion,” said Sen. Chuck Grassley, R-Iowa.
+“All I can say is that the sooner the president can give us a timeline on when there’s going to be an agreement with NAFTA and some progress with China, it’d probably do more good than that $12 billion,” said Sen. Chuck Grassley of Iowa.

-Sen. Deb Fischer, R-Neb., said she appreciates the president recognizing economic hardships facing farmers and ranchers but that they need the certainty that comes with protecting and expanding market access.
+Sen. Deb Fischer of Nebraska said she appreciates the president recognizing economic hardships facing farmers and ranchers but said they need the certainty that comes with protecting and expanding market access.

+Rep. Don Bacon, R-Neb., said the funding is welcome, but it’s not the best solution.
+Trade is what’s really needed.

-Rep. David Young, R-Iowa, said “farmers want trade not government handouts” and called for a long-term trade strategy.
+Rep. David Young of Iowa said “farmers want trade not government handouts” and called for a long-term trade strategy.

-Rep. Adrian Smith, R-Neb., said agricultural producers have proven they can compete with the rest of the world if given the opportunity.
+Nebraska Rep. Adrian Smith said agricultural producers have proved they can compete with the rest of the world if given the opportunity.

-Sen. Joni Ernst, R-Iowa, said it’s not clear how the aid is going to be distributed and questioned how much it will really help farmers and ranchers.
+Sen. Joni Ernst of Iowa said it’s not clear how the aid is going to be distributed and questioned how much it will really help farmers and ranchers.

-“I have been trying to push the president on ‘trade not aid,’” Ernst said.
-“What I hear from farmers on the ground is ‘just please open the markets, get the trade deals done.”
+“I have been trying to push the president on ‘trade not aid,’ ” Ernst said.
+“What I hear from farmers on the ground is ‘just please open the markets, get the trade deals done.’ ”

 So why does the administration continue to push aid over trade?